Dynamic mean field programming: Introduction

-In the language of statistical physics, we interpret value iteration for a sampled MDP as a deterministic dynamical system subject to \emph{quenched disorder} \citet{crisanti2018path}.
-The disorder in this context arises from the sampled transition probabilities and rewards, $\tilde{P}$ and $\tilde{r}$, which in physicists' language are termed quenched random variables.
-This interpretation can be understood from an analogy with the spin glass literature of statistical physics \citet{Castellani_2005}, or equivalently random recurrent neural networks \citet{advani2013statistical}.
-In the spin glass language, the transition probabilities represent couplings and the Q-value functions represent the local fields for deterministic spins.
-In neural networks these are weights and activation inputs for neurons, respectively.
+Our starting point for the theory is the observation that the Bellman equation can be seen as analogous to the dynamics of a spin glass system or equivalently, the dynamics of a recurrent neural network in the forward evaluation \cite{Castellani_2005}, \cite{poole2016exponential}, \cite{helias2019statistical}.
+In the language of statistical physics, we interpret value iteration for an MDP, with parameters drawn from a prior or posterior, as a deterministic dynamical system subject to \emph{quenched disorder} \cite{crisanti2018path}.
+The disorder in this context arises from the uncertainty over transition probabilities and mean-rewards.
+In the spin glass analogy, the transition probabilities represent couplings and the Q-value functions represent the local fields for deterministic spins.
+In the neural network language, these are connection weights and activation inputs for neurons, respectively.

-Inspired by this analogy we study Q-value iteration under Bayesian model uncertainty, in the large state space limit, using a dynamic mean field theory.
-The fundamental theoretical result of the paper is that asymptotically the posterior distribution over optimal Q-values is factorises over state-action pairs and, under some standard assumptions, is Gaussian.
-More specifically, in the infinite horizon setting we study the posterior over the iterates of Q-value iteration and derive dynamic mean field equations which describe a Gaussian process over iterates where the Q-values are independent across state-action pairs but each have a correlation across iterates.
-The fixed point of the equations produce the statistics for the posterior over the optimal Q-values.
-The finite horizon case is identical to the theory for Q-value iterates over a finite number of iterations.
-We refer to the computation of these statistics as dynamic mean field programming (DMFP).

-We are able to systematically derive this result by developing a dynamic mean field theory in the spirit of \citet{sompolinsky1988chaos}, originally derived for random recurrent neural networks, despite several differences in the reinforcement learning case.
-The basis of the theory is the generating functional or path integral formalism for disordered systems.
-A key assumption is that a moment generating function defined for Q-value iterates is a ``self-averaging" quantity, meaning that it concentrates in measure on its average.
-Under this assumption, from the disorder averaged generating function one can calculate statistics for a typical realisation of the system.
-Leveraging a central limit theorem for linear combinations of Dirichlet random vectors \citet{matsunawa1985exact}, we are able to average a generating functional for the Q-value iterates.
-We then derive a saddle point approximation and thus establish the asymptotic independence and Gaussian behaviour of the Q-values.
+Inspired by this analogy we develop a dynamic mean field theory (DMFT) for the Bellman equation, in the sense of \cite{sompolinsky1988chaos}.
+This theory was originally derived for random recurrent neural networks in the continuous time setting, which has recently been revisited and extended to modern deep neural networks \cite{segadlo2022unified}.
+While the key steps in the theory and its results hold for the Bellman equation, there are significant differences between the systems, making the derivation presented here novel.